Project-Magma-Monorepo/Obsuidian/README.md

 2. Configure proper roles and permissions for API access
 3. Use the Supabase Studio interface to manage and test endpoints

-## An Appsmith dashboard was deployed to showcase the REST endpoints integration and editing possibilities : [🌐 Open Obsidian Dashboard](https://app.appsmith.com/app/obsuidian/page1-681db82d4fe8f41963151370)
+## An Appsmith dashboard was deployed to showcase the REST endpoints integration and editing possibilities : [🌐 Open Obsuidian Dashboard](https://app.appsmith.com/app/obsuidian/page1-681db82d4fe8f41963151370)
 If the endpoint is not working, it probably means our VPS is down, please contact us on Telegram so we can relaunch it !

 ## Common Commands